 What Is an Example of Interoperability in Healthcare?

 A good example of interoperability in the healthcare setting is the facilitation of new patient admissions.
-By enabling interoperability among EHR systems, a quick search in the database will tell you whether the patient has an existing health record.
+By enabling interoperability among EHR systems through application programming interfaces, a quick search in the database will tell you whether the patient has an existing health record.
 You may then retrieve the information, update it with the recommended treatments, then send it to the department designated to administer the tests and medications.
+This seamless data exchange streamlines the process and improves patient care.

 Why Is Healthcare Interoperability Important?